 Please note that as internships are a newer option available through the University of Auckland, placement options are growing but still somewhat limited.
 As such, being placed is a competitive process and placements are not guaranteed.
 If you are interested in undertaking an internship during your study abroad in Auckland, please indicate your interest to your IES Abroad advisor as soon as possible.

 As part of IES Abroad’s direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
 IES Abroad’s housing options reflect the local student culture and meet our safety and security standards.

 Homestays – This is the best way for you to get to know the “real” New Zealand, and to experience the fullest cultural integration possible.
 You have a private room and receive up to 16 meals per week.
 Placements are available throughout the city and surrounding suburbs.
 The database of homestay options is extensive enough to meet a wide range of student requests.
 You can have up to a 45-minute commute to campus, but the opportunity to live with Kiwis is well worth it.

-Apartments – The student apartments, such as Carlaw Park, Parnell Student Village and Unilodge are fully furnished apartments that differ in size and number of occupants.
+Apartments – The student apartments, such as Carlaw Park, Parnell Student Village, and Unilodge are fully furnished apartments that differ in size and number of occupants.
 The costs of electricity, gas, and water are included in the accommodation fees.
-All apartments are self-catered, which means you cook for yourself.
+All apartments are self-catered, which means you prepare meals for yourself.